guzalyamg/1T_GuzalMuratova_ProjectCode.zip/README.md

 # 1T_GuzalMuratova_ProjectCode.zip
 shop ease bot for final exam
-code to entering the venv .\venv\Scripts\Activate.ps1
+entering the venv .\venv\Scripts\Activate.ps1

 ShopEase Bot – README
 1. Project Overview
 ShopEase Bot is a shopping bot made in Python using Telegram.
-Users can browse categories and products.
-Users can select sizes and add products to their cart.
-Users can confirm orders.
-Admin receives order details automatically.
+Users can browse categories and products, Users can select sizes and add products to their cart, Users can confirm orders.
+And Admin receives order details automatically.
-This project is the final version based on our midterm presentation.
+This project is the final version based on my midterm presentation.

 2. Project Requirements
-You need:
+Needed:
 Python 3.10+
 PyCharm (or another Python IDE)
 Telegram account